Seals and sunsets: The best things to do in Alonissos, Greece

 Public transport on Alonissos is limited, but it’s still possible to explore the island without a car.
 There are two bus routes from Patitiri – one to the old village and one to Steni Vala.

 Buses generally run from late May until September, with more services in July/August.
 The bus from Patitiri to the old village takes 10 minutes.
 During high season it runs around once an hour (except between 3pm–6pm) and finishes after midnight.
-There are also two–three buses a day from Patitiri to Steni Vala, which takes 20 around minutes.
+There are also two–three buses a day from Patitiri to Steni Vala, which take around 25 minutes.

 All buses leave from the eastern end of Patitiri harbour and cost €1.80 one way.
-You can’t buy tickets on board the bus but they’re on sale from a kiosk in the harbour.
+You can’t buy tickets on board the bus but they’re on sale from mini markets.

-Although the regular buses don’t go to the beaches, Acqua Travel run a beach shuttle bus from Patitiri.
+Although regular buses don’t go to Alonissos beaches, Acqua Travel run a shuttle bus from Patitiri.
 It goes to a different beach each day, rotating between Chrisi Milia, Leftos Gialos, Kokkinokastro and Agios Dimitrios.
 The bus leaves around 10am and returns at 4pm so you get a full day in the beach, and costs €6 return (€10 for Agios Dimitrios).

 You can also hire a small motor boat in Patiriti harbour if you want to explore some of the coves along the coast independently (you don’t need a licence either).